ismaelpedro/pay_flow/README.md

 # PayFlow

-PayFlow contains features such as using Camera and Gallery, Sign In, Custom Animations and Stylizations.
+PayFlow contains features such as using Camera, Sign In, Custom Animations and Stylizations.

 ## Layout